RN-to-BSN program guide

 Before you hear back from the college of your choice, it might ask you for a letter of recommendation, a certificate of your vaccinations, or proof you meet other requirements.
 Most schools respond a month or 2 after the deadline.

-Accredited schools and courses
+Accredited schools and programs

 You may wonder how you’ll know your course is from a certified school.
-The university or college you apply to should display information, including the accrediting organization’s initials, on the course page.
+The university or college you apply to should display information, including the accrediting organization’s initials, on the program page.
 You can also use the American Association of Colleges of Nursing (AACN) website to search for programs at these institutions.

 Certification of a school offering a nursing degree is crucial.
 It means that the course quality is held to a particular standard.
 Accrediting bodies review teaching methods, content, and student services.
 This evaluation is beneficial to you as a student, as it indicates whether a program can meet your needs.

-The courses are generally peer-reviewed.
+Accredited programs are generally peer-reviewed.
 The aim is to have programs that enhance the nursing profession and, consequently, the care given by BSN-RNs.

 Offline or online program?